cakephp/docs/en/core-libraries/caching.rst

 Configuring Cache class
 =======================

-Configuring the Cache class can be done anywhere, but generally you will want to configure Cache in ``app/Config/bootstrap.php``.
+Configuring the Cache class can be done anywhere, but generally you will want to configure Cache during bootstrapping.
+The ``app/Config/cache.php`` file is the conventional location to do this.
 You can configure as many cache configurations as you need, and use any mixture of cache engines.
-CakePHP uses two cache configurations internally, which are configured in ``app/Config/core.php``.
+CakePHP uses two cache configurations internally.  ``_cake_core_`` is used for storing file maps, and parsed results of :doc:`/core-libraries/internationalization-and-localization` files.
+``_cake_model_``, is used to store schema descriptions for your applications models.
 If you are using APC or Memcache you should make sure to set unique keys for the core caches.
 This will prevent multiple applications from overwriting each other's cached data.

 Using multiple cache configurations can help reduce the number of times you need to use :php:func:`Cache::set()` as well as centralize all your cache settings.
 Using multiple configurations also lets you incrementally change the storage as needed.

 .. note::